Twitter

 Ukrainian comsat: Lybid

-In April 2009, the Ukrainian Prime Minister Yulia Timoshenko announced the government plans to launch a communications satellite by Sept.
+In April 2009, the Ukrainian Prime Minister Yulia Timoshenko announced its government's plans to launch a communications satellite by Sept.
 1, 2011.
-After some consideration of a domestically built satellite, the contract for the development of Lybid (Swan) spacecraft was awarded to ISS Reshetnev in Russia.
-The company based the Lybid on its Ekspress-1000NT platform with a projected life span of 15 years.
+After some consideration of a domestically built satellite, the contract for the development of Lybid spacecraft was awarded to ISS Reshetnev in Russia.
+The company based Lybid on its Ekspress-1000NT platform with a projected life span of 15 years.
 Lybid would be equipped with 30 Ku-band transponders.

 Brazilian comsat